Tune InView full schedule

-Luann continues to challenge herself and expand her horizons with frequent hosting and guest appearances on national and regional shows like Today Show, Steve Harvey, Wendy Williams, The Talk, Access Hollywood, Celebrity Page TV, Good Day New York, and others.
-She appeared as a guest star on the popular Hulu show Difficult People, and fans can still see her in airings of her appearance on Law & Order: SVU.
-Luann recently filmed a role in the new indie movie Babymoon.
-Her theater credits include Celebrity Autobiography.
-Luann authored the book Class with the Countess: How to Live with Elegance & Flair and her three dance singles, “Money Can't Buy You Class," "Chic, C'est la Vie," and "Girl Code,” continue to be popular across the globe.
+Luann continues to expand her horizons with frequent hosting and guest appearances on shows such as: The Today Show, The View, Wendy Williams, Dr. Oz, Access Hollywood, ET, and others.
+She appeared as a guest star on the popular Hulu show Difficult People, and fans can still see her in airings of Law & Order: SVU, alongside Mariska Hargitay.

 Ramona SingerSee Full Bio

-Ramona Singer is a true entrepreneur, most recently developing her own anti-aging skincare line, Ageless by Ramona.
-To ensure her products have the best possible ingredients, formulas, and benefits, Ramona sought out the guidance and endorsement of Dr. Amy Lewis, a top NYC dermatologist.
-Ageless By Ramona will launch in April 2018.
+Ramona Singer is a true entrepreneur, most recently developing her own anti-aging skincare serum, Ageless by Ramona.
+To ensure her products have the best possible ingredients, formulas, and benefits, Ramona sought out the guidance of top dermatologists.
+Ageless by Ramona is available on Amazon Prime.

-At an early age, Ramona had a passion for fashion, and later attended the Fashion Institute of Technology, where she was the first graduate of the four-year honors program, earning a BS in marketing.
+At an early age, Ramona had a passion for fashion and later attended the Fashion Institute of Technology, where she was the first graduate of the four-year honors program, earning a BS in marketing.
 Ramona began her career in the elite Macy's executive training program as a buyer and continued it in sales management for major fashion companies such as Calvin Klein and French Connection.
-At the age of 30, her entrepreneurial spirit arose and she launched her own company dealing in closeout merchandise, working with some of the largest retailers.
-Once that spirit was ignited, Ramona continued to develop it by branching into the wine and accessory industry with the launch of the True Faith jewelry collection with HSN and her Ramona Pinot Grigio and Ramona Red.
-Her fashion prowess and creative direction can now be seen through her creation of jewelry pieces for Safe Horizon, a charity empowering victims of violence to move from crisis to confidence.
-All proceeds will be donated to Safe Horizon.Close
+When she was 30, her entrepreneurial spirit arose, and she launched her own company dealing in closeout merchandise, working with some of the largest retailers.
+Once that spirit was ignited, Ramona continued to develop it by branching into the wine and accessory industry with the launch of the True Faith jewelry, HSN jewelry collection, and also a Ramona Pinot Grigio.

-Tinsley made her TV debut in the season premiere of Gossip Girl and launched a tabletop collection, but when her marriage with Topper came to a devastating end, she decided to take a sabbatical from the fast-paced and overwhelming lifestyle that she created for herself in New York City.
-In 2016 Tinsley decided to move back to New York City.
-She is thrilled to reenter the New York social scene alongside her friends and begin the next chapter of her life.
-Tinsley is here to prove that there is more to her than meets the eye.
-Close
+Tinsley went on to publish her first novel,Southern Charm, and made her television debut in the hit TV show Gossip Girl in 2010.
+When she and Topper divorced, she decided to take a sabbatical from the fast-paced and overwhelming lifestyle that she created for herself in New York City.
+A respite in Palm Beach gave her time to reflect on her accomplishments, and in late 2016, Tinsley decided to move back to New York City and prove that there is more to her than meets the eye.